tve/blog/content/2018/lp-wifi-esp8266-assoc.md

 Used on its own, light-sleep mode wakes up according to the access point's DTIM setting, i.e., the period at which beacons contain a map of pending packets.
-In a recent SDK Espressif added a twist on this, which enables the application to specify the period explicitly, in which case the access point's setting is ignored.
+In a recent SDK Espressif added a twist on this that enables the application to specify the period explicitly, in which case the access point's setting is ignored.
 This allows the esp8266 to control its wake-up interval instead of being at the mercy of the settings in the access point.